micheledusi/Deckz/src/logic/sort.typ

 /// For each rank, check if it is present in the given cards.
 /// This function returns a dictionary where the keys are the ranks and the values are booleans indicating whether that rank is present in the provided cards.
-/// This is more efficient than counting the ranks with the function @cmd:deckz:get-rank-count, as it only checks for presence and does not count occurrences.
+/// This is more efficient than counting the ranks with the function @cmd:deckz:count-ranks, as it only checks for presence and does not count occurrences.
 ///
 /// -> dictionary
-#let get-rank-presence(
+#let find-ranks(
   /// The cards to check for rank presence.
 This can be a list or any iterable collection of card codes.
   /// -> array
   cards,